DiseaseTranscriptomicsLab/markeR/README.md

 -   **Annotate Top and Bottom N Genes:**
     Optionally, label the top (and bottom) N genes based on the chosen statistic to quickly identify the most significant genes.
--   **Highlight Gene Signatures:**
-    If you provide a list of gene signatures (via the `genes` argument), the function can highlight those genes on the plot.
+-   **Highlight Gene Signatures:** If the user provide a list of gene signatures using the `genes` argument, the function can highlight these genes in the plot.
+The user can also specify distinct colors for upregulated and downregulated if their direction is known, or a color for genes that don’t have a defined direction.

 Below is an example usage that simply plots the differential expression results (with default settings).
 In this example, no thresholds or gene